 server: the SIP server domain name.

-New : press to get an empty form to fill in
+New : press this to get an empty form

-On pressing the register button, LUCI is registered with all set SIP accounts on their SIP servers and can therefore be called by any clients of these servers.
+On pressing the register button, LUCI is registered with all SIP accounts and can therefore be called by any clients of these servers.
 Note: making a call is done through the main default SIP server.

-Use IPv6 when available : IPv6 is the new internet addressing scheme but not available on every network.
-If your confident that your internet path to the SIP server is IPv6 capable you can select this option.
+Use IPv6 when available : IPv6 is the new internet addressing method but it is not yet available on every network.
+If you are confident that your internet path to the SIP server is IPv6 capable you can select this option.

-rtp port : The SIP server is only used to make the call connection, once connected the audio data is send through a different port defined here.
-Normally port 5004 is used, but if your internet provider blocks this port or for safety reasons you want to use a different data port, change it here.
+rtp port : The SIP server is only used connect the clients.
+Once connected the audio data is send through a different port.
+Normally port 5004 is used, but if your internet provider blocks this port or, for safety reasons, you want to use a different data port you can change it here.

-Framing timeout : If for some reason no audio data is received you can set a timeout here to break of the call.
+Framing timeout : If no audio data is received you can set a time to end the call.

 Different SIP server port

-When your LUCI needs to be in a constant waiting to be called mode, it is a good practise to define a special Station for this purpose:
+When your LUCI needs to be in a constant “waiting to be called” mode, it is a good practise to define a special Station:

-or if you also want to automatically answer incomming calls:
+or if you want to automatically answer incoming calls to:

 LUCI STUDIO has the ability to answer a call with the same codec format of the callee instead of a fixed set codec.
 For this select “Follow caller” as format.

-Note: waitforcall cannot be used in LUCI LIVE SE and LUCI LIVE Lite as they have only one Connect button.
+Note: waitforcall cannot be used in LUCI LIVE SE and LUCI LIVE Lite ( and their LUCI SUBSCRIBE equivalent BASE and PREMIUM ) as they have only one Connect button.
 They can make a phone call, but cannot wait to receive one.

 Known SIP problems/difficulties

-- There are some mobile internet providers that block SIP traffic on their cheaper subscriptions.
-The only solution is to change the subscription or provider.
+- There are mobile internet providers who are blocking SIP traffic on their cheaper subscriptions.
+The only solution is to change the provider or ask for a solution.

 - Some combinations of routers and firewalls generate NAT (Network address translation) faults, causing the SIP Server to negotiating a wrong audio data port.
-This is noticeable by having no audio signal at either the caller or the callee.
-Using a stun server can help but not in all cases.
+This is noticeable at either the caller or the callee having no audio signal.
+Adding a “stun-server” could help, but not in all cases.
 For more info : https://www.voip-info.org/nat-and-voip

 - Some SIP client apps support only one or a few audio codecs like G722 or AAC-HE or OPUS, and not all bitrates or sample frequencies.

-- As SIP uses a third party “in between” Server your SIP connections can be monitored.
+- SIP uses a third party “in between” Server which means that your SIP connections can be monitored.

-- More and more big radio stations implement their own SIP server systems to have full control and monitoring their Codec park.
-Benefits are avoiding NAT issues, block unknown origins, monitor calls, activly switch to free codecs, generate and distribute phonebooks etc.
+- Many big radio stations implement their own SIP server systems so they have full control over their Codec park.
+Benefits are avoiding NAT issues, blocking of unknown origins, monitoring of calls, actively switch to unused codecs, distribute phonebooks etc.